SFF’s Matching Pledge Program

 • The matching rate to use

-• The baseline amount of funding you’d like as a standard grant
+• The maximum amount of funding you’re electing to receive as a standard grant

 • The deadline by which you’ll need to raise outside donations